rmitsch/univie-business-intelligence/exercises/1/readme.md

 ### Notes
 The original SQL code was translated to a SQLite dialect using https://www.jooq.org/translate/.

+##### TODOS

+* Elaborate on "Problem" section.
+* No idea what "time precision" is for PCAs.
+* No idea how to fill "PossibleValue".
+* SQLtoMXML - how?
+Move to PSQL necessary?
+* MXML structure unclear - should we compose only AudiTrailEntries or also other entities?

+-> WRITE FORUM POST

 ## Tasks

 Abbreviations used in the following: